PhosphorW/hexo-theme-academia/README.md

 <img src="https://raw.githubusercontent.com/PhosphorW/phower-img-folder/master/hexo-theme-academia_front-matter.png" width="660px" alt="front_matter">

 Only post with `academia: true` front_matter will be shown on home (index) page.
-You can write your informations in either one post or some posts with this method.
-The front_matter doesn't works in `page`.
+You can write your information in either one post or some posts with this method.
+The front_matter doesn't work in `page`.
 The `pages` are standalone with its markdown content.

 ## Theme Configurtion
-All of below options can be config in theme folder `_config.yml`
+All of following options can be config in the theme folder `_config.yml`

 - Top Menu: in-page anchor, new page links or any links you like
 - Side Bar: Support avatar, social links, extra social links (optional), CV_download_link